lefthand67/python_threading_for_ai_course/01_concurrency_and_python_interpreter/readme.md

 We need to introduce more chaos.
 We'll remove the artificial synchronization of `sleep` and make the threads do *real, variable-length work* that the scheduler can't predict.

 Here is a modified version of the C program.
-Let's call it `concurrent_chaos.c`.
+Let's call it `concurrent_chaos.c`:

+> Note: We use a floating-point multiplication `x = x * 1.01;` to force the CPU to perform a series of non-trivial, repeated FPU operations, effectively ensuring it's a CPU-bound task that takes a measurable and variable amount of time.

 ```c
 #include <pthread.h>